zockol/Flappy-Bird-Recreation/README.md

 2. Locate `Build and Settings`

-3. Select `Windows, Mac, Linux` as Platform
+3. Select `Windows, Mac, Linux` as platform

 4. Press `Build And Run`